mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

 * Routers can be configured via options.
     * :data	Initial route data

-## macros
-* Macros are the most distinguishing feature of Clojure when compared to languages such as Java and Ruby.
-* Recall from chapter 1 that the Clojure runtime processes source code differ- ently compared to most other languages.
-    * Specifically, there’s a read phase followed by an evaluation phase.
-    * In the first phase, the Clojure reader converts a stream of charac- ters (the source code) into Clojure data structures
-    * These data structures are then evaluated to execute the program.
-The trick that makes macros possible is that Clo- jure offers a hook between the two phases, allowing the programmer to process the data structures representing the code before they’re evaluated.
-* Macros allow code to be modified programmatically before evaluation, making it possible to create whole new kinds of abstractions.
-* Since the book The C Programming Language came out, almost all programming lan- guage books have used the “Hello, world!” program as an introductory example.
-    * There’s a similar tradition when it comes to explaining macros, and it involves adding the unless control structure to the language.
-    * (defn unless [test then]
-      (if (not test)
-      then))
-    * The reason for this is
-      that unless is a function, and all functions execute according to the following rules:
-      1 Evaluate all arguments passed to the function call form.
-      2 Evaluate the function using the values of the arguments.
-    * Rule 1 causes the arguments to be evaluated.
-In the case of the unless function, those are the test and then expressions.
-* (defmacro unless [test then]
-  (list 'if (list 'not test)
-  then))
-  * This generates an s-expression of the form (if (not test) then) when the macro is expanded.
-  * macroexpand-1 is a useful function when writing macros, because it can be used to check if the transformation of s-expressions is working correctly.
-  * What’s more, such macros are quite common.
-For instance, Clojure provides when , when-not , cond , if-not , and so on that are all constructs that allow conditional execu- tion of code and are all implemented as macros.
-  * T EMPLATING USING THE BACKQUOTE ( ` ) MACRO
-    * (defmacro unless [test then]
-      `(if (not ~test)
-      ~then))
-    * The back-
-      quote starts the template.
-    * The template will be expanded into an s-expression and will be returned as the return value of the macro.
-    * Things that do need to change—say, parameters passed to the macro—are unquoted using the ~ character.

-* .edn
-* nil
 * validation
     * struct.core
 * syntax
     * clojure.set/rename-keys
     * constantly, #()
-    * keyword
-    * if-let
 * pattern matching
     * clojure.core.match :refer [match]
 * loading config